 Thank you for asking your question.
 Given that you and your husband have sizable credit card debt and a small amount saved, I think it does not make sense to even consider buying a house.
 Unless, and this is far-fetched, you can free up a significant amount of money each month by owning a home — i.e., your eventual mortgage payment is much cheaper than your rent.

 I think a better course of action is to look at how you can improve your cash flow, reduce your debt, and increase your savings.
 I will again refer to the first three steps of Dave Ramsey’s Seven Baby Steps:

 - $1,000 in an emergency fund — you have this already…good job!

-- Pay off all debt with the Debt Snowball — You may want to start my looking at my 7 steps debt reduction guide and even consider using $2,000 out of your savings to pay down your most expensive (e.g., high interest rate and fees) or completely eliminate your smaller credit card balances.
+- Pay off all debt with the Debt Snowball — You may want to start by looking at my 7 steps debt reduction guide and even consider using $2,000 out of your savings to pay down your most expensive (e.g., high-interest rate and fees) or completely eliminate your smaller credit card balances.
 Hopefully, this will also help you improve your cash flow.

 - 3 to 6 months expenses in savings — Once your credit card debt is gone — and this could take a few years — be sure to build up your emergency fund

 In addition to these three steps, you’ll want to do what you can to reduce your spending and increase your income.
 This will allow you to pay down your debt even faster.